zzzprojects/EntityFramework-Classic/docs/pages/features/also-include.md

 # AlsoInclude Feature

 ## Description
-You can chain multiples related objects to the query result by using the `AlsoInclude` and `ThenInclude` methods.
+You can chain multiple related objects to the query result by using the `AlsoInclude` and `ThenInclude` methods.
 The `AlsoInclude` method doesn't move the chaining level.
 It allows to include multiple related objects from the same level.

-`AlsoInclude` is a syntactic sugar method to make it easier and clearer to include multiples related objects.
+`AlsoInclude` is a syntactic sugar method to make it easier and clearer to include multiple related objects.

 ### Note
 - If you want to reset the level to the root, use [`Include`](include.md)